Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: : Completeness-Aware Reconstruction Enhancement

-\textbf{Preliminary.} We begin by adapting a KL‑regularized variational autoencoder to CT domain with a large-scale, high‑quality CT dataset.
+\textbf{Preliminary.} We begin by adapting a KL‑regularized variational autoencoder to CT domain with the JHH dataset.
 Let $X$ denote an input CT image in pixel space.
 Note that to consider inter-frame consistency and retain the original architecture of the autoencoder network, we stack three adjacent CT slices to be the three channels of the input image, giving $X\in\mathbb R^{H\times W\times 3}$.
 The encoder $\mathcal E_{\theta_E}$ maps $X$ to a latent tensor $z=\mathcal E_{\theta_E}(X)\in\mathbb R^{h\times w\times c}$.
 A paired decoder $\mathcal D_{\theta_D}$ reconstructs the input as $\hat X=\mathcal D_{\theta_D}(z)$.
 The resulting autoencoder model reconstructs scans faithfully yet produces well‑behaved latents that remain fixed for all later stages.

 Using this frozen autoencoder, every CT image is mapped to the latent space for the diffusion process.
 During training, a de-noising UNet sees the noisy latent of the CT image concatenated with a deterministic, anatomy‑preserving degradation of the original latent.
 The text embedding encodes contrast phase information of the CT scan.
 Its sole objective is to predict the injected noise, conditioning on the degraded latent steers the learning process toward anatomically consistent de‑noising.
 Therefore, the model acquires an internal ability to transform low‑quality latents to high‑quality, structure‑preserving counterparts.
 The autoencoder and latent diffusion model build the bedrock of our \loss\ framework.